LinkAndreas/linkandreas.github.io/assets/articles/13_11_2022/article.md

 The following steps are necessary to activate the hook in your project:

-1. Navigate to the *hooks* directory:
+1. Navigate to the *hooks*' directory:

    ```sh
    cd /<git-repository>/.git/hooks